Back to Top

 These include memory games with an Intellect Devourer, psychedelic visuals inside a giant mushroom, pun-filled advice from skeletons in coffins, and a “lava crossing” using rune-marked pillars.
 More physical challenges include a reaction game fighting a Roper, testing keys on a mimic chest, tracing spells to cast magic, and sneaking past a Beholder’s eye rays.
 There’s also a Gelatinous Cube sensor display and petting an Owlbear to find its purring sweet spot.
 Throughout the dungeon, pieces of a hidden phrase can also be found to earn bonus experience points.

 Once you’ve completed all the tasks and gained enough experience point, you can then proceed to the final confrontation: a battle with the red dragon.
 In this room, you’ll stand on vibrating platforms facing a massive curved screen that displays the dragon.
 The battle mechanics are simple.
 You wave your arm to attack and hold a “stop” gesture to block the dragon’s fire breath.
 Your attack visuals change based on your class, but the gameplay is otherwise identical no matter what class you picked.
-It’s a fairly straight forward experience, but still looks pretty cool.

 How much are tickets to “D&D: The Immersive Quest”